asmasellami/Asma-PIDEV-3A26/README.md

 AI Integration: Python, TensorFlow, OpenCV

 ## 🙏 Acknowledgements
-This project was developed as part of the PIDEV 3A course at Esprit School of Engineering.
+This project was developed as part of the PIDEV 3A course at **Esprit School of Engineering**.
 We would like to express our gratitude to our professors and mentors for their invaluable guidance and support throughout the development process.